David Carpenter: Investigation

 A week after Alderson's killing, authorities announced that a local fugitive named Mark McDermand was a suspect in her death and several others.
-McDermand, a former rock singer, had fled after an arrest warrant was issued for the shooting deaths of his mother and older brother in their Tamalpais Valley home.
-In response McDermand wrote a letter to Sheriff Al Howardstein saying that while he did in fact kill his mother and brother, he did not kill anybody else.
+McDermand had fled after an arrest warrant was issued for the shooting deaths of his mother and older brother in their Tamalpais Valley home.
+In response McDermand wrote a letter to Sheriff Al Howenstein saying that while he did in fact kill his mother and brother, he did not kill anybody else.
 When The Press Democrat reported on the story on October 22, the term "Mount Tam Killer" was given to the assailant.
 McDermand's arrest did not bring an end to the murders in Marin County and as such he was cleared of suspicion.
 The following year he pled guilty to the murders of his mother and brother and was given a life sentence.

 By early December, the six murders had been linked to the same killer.
 The profile upon which homicide investigators relied described the killer as a lustful offender who thrived on inflicting psychological torture on his victims and enjoyed when they pleaded for mercy.
 The profile indicated that the offender was a misogynist who committed murder to achieve psychological relief but not enough to fully satisfy him, that his urges would only continue to build up, and that he might be plagued with guilt.
 It also suggested that the killer may be easily thrown into anger and over time would experience both physical and mental deterioration, which may lead to him experiencing anxiety attacks and hot flashes.

 On December 4, an unknown man claiming to be the killer made three phone calls to the Marin County Sheriff's Office before calling into KPIX-TV and KRON-TV.
 The caller said he disputed the psychological profile drawn of him and exclaimed he was not the "spoiled child" they made him out to be.
 The man made fourteen more phone calls over the next two days saying each time he needed help and that he was ready to surrender, but the calls suddenly ceased after December 6.
 Despite receiving more than 750 tips from across the country, including from as far as South Carolina, authorities had no solid suspects at this time.